enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 12 - ANOVA models.md

 MORE
 - The Betas have to be uniquely definie.
 I f they means mutluple things, then you can't gueess what they mean.
 - What about the contrasts matrix?
 How do they have to be?
+- Which contrasts are uniquely defined?
+	- The SPM does that shit alone.
+And estimate it or not.
+	- Why are only certain contrasts estimatable?
+Some of them but no all of them
+- f-test: Full and reduced model.